leaysgur/slides/docs/vuefes_jp-2025/index.md

 ### ESTree support for `oxc_parser`

+- [ESTree](https://github.com/estree/estree) is the de facto standard AST structure
+  - Essential to support for existing ecosystem
 - `oxc_parser` as a Rust crate has its own AST structure
   - Somewhat similar to Babel AST, but different
-- However, [ESTree](https://github.com/estree/estree) is the de facto standard AST structure
-  - Essential to support for existing ecosystem
 - Task: somehow map and convert structures

 JS was done, but JSX and TS were WIP.